Artist: LiveStream Setup Help

 In order to setup your camera so that you have it ready when you are trying to setup your LiveStream Show you will need to click on the bottom right of your screen where it says ‘Sources’ Either click the + button or right click on your mouse and click ‘Add’.
 Then you will scroll down to ‘Video Capture Device’ and click on it.

 NOTE: If the size of your video is incorrect you can simply drag the corners of the screen to adjust it to the correct size that you want. (as shown below).
+Most users appreciate full screen, so we would recommend dragging and dropping the video display corner to the corner of the OBS app so that it is full screen.

 Once you are finished your settings will be saved for the next time that you open up OBS to get ready for your LiveStream.